 I’m a driven man and I push myself to do more and more so that I don’t have to slow down long enough to ask myself the really hard questions.
 Questions like, why are you so driven Len?
 Who are you trying to please?
 When is good enough good enough?
 What does “good” even look like?
 Why do arrogant people make you so mad?

-I can’t speak for others who are driven, but I know that I’m driven because I always feel like I need to prove myself…over and over and over again.
-The funny thing is that I don’t even know who or what I’m trying to prove myself to.
-I’m certainly no physiologist but I wonder if behind every Facebook boast, Christmas letter that floats on water or accomplishment that we feel compelled to let people know about that there is hurting little boy or girl looking to the world for acceptance and praise.
+I can’t speak for others who are driven, but I think that I’m driven because I always feel the need to prove myself…over and over and over again.
+The funny thing is that I don’t even know to who or what I’m trying to prove myself to.
+I’m certainly no psychologist, but I wonder if behind every Facebook boast, Christmas letter that floats on water, or accomplishment that we feel compelled to let people know about that there is a hurting little boy or girl looking to the world for acceptance and praise.
 Good job Len.
 Way to go Len.
 I’m proud of you Len.
 If the world can’t satisfy this thirst then why do I still keep going back to this empty well?
 Am I the only one who feels this way?

 I know that my Christian friends who may be reading this right now are probably embarrassed for me because we all know that God is the only one who can truly satisfy our spiritual and emotional thirst.
 But if we know this why do we keep going back to the empty well?
 Why is it not OK for Christians to say that our day was crappy or that we don’t have it all together sometimes?
 Are we afraid that people who are not walking with Christ will be turned off by ordinary people who occasionally cuss and eat and drink too much?
 Show me a Christian who seemingly has it all together and I’ll show you either a great actor or a person who has had a lot of hurt and brokenness in their life.